Thairo Estrada Player Props: Giants vs. Cubs

 Thairo Estrada At The Plate

-- He ranks 15th in batting average, 54th in on base percentage, and 40th in slugging among the qualified hitters in MLB.
+- He ranks 14th in batting average, 58th in on base percentage, and 43rd in slugging among qualifying hitters in MLB.

-- Estrada has reached base via a hit in 39 games this year (of 49 played), and had multiple hits in 16 of those games.

-- In 16 games this season (32.7%), Estrada has picked up an RBI, including two games with multiple runs batted in.
+- Estrada has driven in a run in 17 games this year (34.0%), including two games with multiple runs batted in.

-- He has scored in 24 of 49 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.